World War II Veteran from 42nd Infantry Division Celebrates 100th Birthday

 |0

-This work, World War II Veteran from 42nd Infantry Division Celebrates 100th Birthday, by SGT Trevor Cullen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, World War II Veteran from 42nd Infantry Division Celebrates 100th Birthday, by SGT Andrew Valenza, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT